sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/index.md

 ## Environment variable configuration

 You can also store your configuration in environment variables.
 This can be useful when you are using the CLI in an automated environment like a continuous integration and continuous deployment (CI/CD) pipeline.
-In these types of scenarios, consuming the cconfiguration from environment variables would be easier than creating the configuration file.
+In these types of scenarios, consuming the configuration from environment variables would be easier than creating the configuration file.

 To export the environment variables on **Linux/Mac**, open your terminal app and run these commands: